muratk5n/thirdwave/en/2021/12/eat-yourself-slim-montignac.md

 doubt the greatest scientific “fudge”of the twentieth century...

 Up to then I had led a fairly conventional social and professional lifestyle and my tendency to put on weight had seemed to level off.
-My”overeating”, if indeed I overate at all, was only very occasional and tended to occur in a family context.
+My ”overeating”, if indeed I overate at all, was only very occasional and tended to occur in a family context.
 When you come, as I do, from South West France, you have been brought up to value gastronomic cuisine as part of your cultural heritage.
 I had long since given up sugar, or at least, sugar in coffee.
-I never ate potatoes, claiming to be allergic to them, and, apart from wine, very rarely touched alcohol.
-My excess stone had been acquired over a period of ten years, quite gradually.
-When I looked around me I felt no more overweight than the average; in fact, it seemed to me I compared quite well with other people.
+I never ate potatoes, claiming to be allergic to them, and, apart from wine, very rarely touched alcohol...
+When I looked around me I felt no more overweight than the average..

 Then, overnight, my professional circumstances changed.
 I was appointed to a new post with an international dimension at the European headquarters of the American multinational company I worked for...
-But three months after taking up my new post I had put on no less than a further stone..
+But three months after taking up my new post I had put on [weight]..

 Like everyone else, I started off by trying to apply the usual weight-loss rules and, like everyone else, I became thoroughly